 “TSMC remains an important part of our future product development,” Daane said in the statement.
 “We look forward to continuing our close partnership to jointly develop technologies for next-generation products.”

 Santa Clara, California-based Intel dominates the semiconductor industry, with a market share of more than 80 percent in personal-computer processors.
 It sells those chips to computer makers such as Hewlett-Packard Co.
-(HPQ) Altera’s chips are used in telecommunications equipment, military hardware and computer networks.
-San Jose-based Xilinx Inc. (XLNX) is Altera’s largest rival in programmable chips.
+(HPQ:US) Altera’s chips are used in telecommunications equipment, military hardware and computer networks.
+San Jose-based Xilinx Inc. (XLNX:US) is Altera’s largest rival in programmable chips.

 Becoming a contract manufacturer is one way Intel might seek to counter a slump in its main PC-chip business, as consumer demand shifts to smartphones and tablets.
 The PC market is estimated to be on course for a second straight annual decline in shipments.